abel1502/bondrewd/docs/source/ideas.md

     cartridge in the first line of the file really doesn't appeal to me.
 But, crucially, I don't want to tie cartridges to the filesystem.
 I really like how C++ namespaces separate the logical and physical organization of code.
+ - **~~Implicit `ctime`, explicit `runtime`~~**.
+I'm beginning to think that `ctime` should be the default, and runtime code should be explicitly marked as such.
+This is due to the fact that, starting at the root of the file, it actuallyccontains `ctime` code.
+All sorts of definitions (classes, traits, functions, namespaces, impls, vars and so on) are actually compile-time code, which may incur something for run-time (like a reserved space or function bytecode in memory), but nothing that would be compiled into any sort of assembly code.
+The first (and only) place where runtime code could appear is inside a runtime function, so it makes a lot more sense to mark those, as opposed to everything else.
+Maybe we could even omit the explicit marking, and instead assume that a function is runtime only if it contains a runtime-exclusive operation (i.e. calling another runtime function, or accessing a runtime variable).
+One potential problem is that it might be counter-intuitive to some users, but I guess I'm willing to make that sacrifice for the sake of principle.
  - **...**

 ## Code samples